psychopass003/openclaw/SECURITY-NOTES.md

 - **No setup documentation existed.** `README.md` was just the Space metadata header.
 Rewrote it with the required secrets, the pairing workflow, and a link to this file.
-- **`openclaw@latest` was tracked with no pinning.** Now fixed — see item 14
+- **`openclaw@latest` / extensions tracked "latest" with no pinning.** Left as-is —
-  above.
-The two browser extensions (uBlock Origin Lite, video downloader) still track their own "latest GitHub release" / "default branch" dynamically;
-  left as-is since those are lower-stakes (browser extensions, not the Gateway itself) and `curl -f` already makes a failed/renamed asset fail the build loudly instead of silently shipping something broken.
+  this looks intentional (you likely want current OpenClaw versions), but it does mean a build today can behave differently from a build next week.
+Worth knowing, not changed.

 ---